cagataydemiralp/va-sampler/README.md

 (alternatively, change dir to `analytics_server/'  and `python ./server.py`) to start the Python server and then open another terminal and enter `npm run start` to start the web client.
-The last step will open a tab in your default browser to show the running application.
+The last step will open a tab in your default browser & show the running application.